NU-CUCIS/ph5concat/utils/README.md

     [-c]            create sequence-count datasets as partition keys, instead of sequence-only datasets.
 The suffix of the key datasets will be `seq_cnt`. (default: off)
+    [-a]            create both sequence and sequence-count datasets.
+                    (default: off)
     file_name       input/output HDF5 file name (required)

     This utility program adds a new dataset in each group of the input file.